denisbereng/dcat-ap-lu/README.md

 make coverage-report-by-data
 ```

-If you still find yourself without Make, you can run the commands directly (with or without `uv`).
+If you still find yourself without Make, you can run the underlying commands directly (with or without `uv`).
 See the `Makefile` for details.

 The coverage reports are generated under the `reports/` folder.
-The `data_entities` and `shacl_entities` subfolders contain intermediate files that may be useful for debugging or further analysis.
+The `data_entities` and `shacl_entities` subfolders contain intermediate reports that may be useful for debugging or further analysis.
 The `coverage_by_data` subfolder contains the reports for the predefined sample datasets (with their own `data` and `shacl` intermediates).

-What you are interested in are the `coverage_overall.*` files (named according to a MoSCow qualifier, information about which is extracted and stored in the `uml_entities.csv` file) and the `coverage` subfolder per dataset under `coverage_by_data`.
+What you are interested in are the `coverage_overall.*` files (named according to a MoSCow qualifier, information about which is extracted from the model and stored in the `uml_entities.csv` file) and the `coverage` subfolder per dataset under `coverage_by_data`.

 ## Version